 I found I could just about manhandle the medium sized panels (2.4Mx1.2M / 4’ x 8’) with the help of a skateboard to push them around over hard and flat surfaces.
 When I got to my back garden (picture the battle of the Somme) the skateboard was no good.
 I found that although I could lift the panels off the ground, they are a bit too wide for my short arms to carry for any distance, so much dragging and tipping was needed.

-I think I could (just about) manage standing up the walls on my own, but the 5m (15ft) roof panels are going to be a struggle even with two people.
+I think I can manage standing up the walls on my own, but the 5m (15ft) roof panels are going to be a struggle even with two people.
 Luckily for me, my younger brother is visiting and I will be availing him of his kind offer to help, should it ever stop raining.
 Which leads me on to my next tip.

 lesson learned: get someone to help you with the heavy lifting.